Looking to understand automation concepts? Start with the Automation System guide to learn about event-driven automation and AI integration.

 Configuration Best Practices

-Use “Where” conditions to filter triggers precisely, avoiding unnecessary automation executions
+- Be specific with conditions — Use “Where” conditions to filter triggers precisely, avoiding unnecessary automation executions.

 Troubleshooting Common Issues